 Your body is an energy system.
 When your energy is flowing optimally, your body is better able to relax and heal.

 Meridian therapy techniques reduce stress and facilitate the flow of subtle energy in your body.
 They have a good record of reducing or eliminating many types of physical pain caused by unresolved emotions and tension.

 When the body is hurting it's natural to focus on its symptoms and to want to address them solely at the physical level.
 This is important, for sure, but it is just as important, if not more so, to explore the mental and emotional aspects that accompany them as part of your holistic pain relief plan.

 It's virtually impossible to have uncomfortable physical ailments without having thoughts, beliefs, and feelings about them.
 You may feel resentment, guilt, anger, or sadness because of your body limitations and pain.
 You may be jealous of people who aren't suffering and angry at those you blame for your condition.
 You may reject your body for failing you.
 Pain causes you to feel stressed, and stress causes physical tension, causing more discomfort.
 It can be a vicious cycle.

 Not only are emotions a response to physical issues, they can be a cause.
 Your beliefs may cause or contribute to physical pain.
 It may be a way you punish or protect yourself.
 I have learned this on multiple occasions.

-Following a holistic pain relief plan to relieve pain naturally includes gentle exercise, addressing the cause and related emotions, reducing inflammation, and using natural pain remedies can help you heal and ease discomfort.
-Then you can get back to focusing on your life instead of pain.
+Following a holistic pain relief plan includes gentle exercise, addressing the cause and related emotions, reducing inflammation, and using natural pain remedies as forms of alternative or complementary therapy to help you heal and ease discomfort.
+Then, you can get back to focusing on your life instead of pain.